Albert Foulcher: Investigation

-It is then that an armorer of Béziers told a fascinating story to the gendarmes.
+It is then that an armorer of Béziers told a story to the gendarmes.
 He told the investigators that one day a person came to his store with a special collection weapon (Dan Wesson) to have it neutralized.
 The person wanted to be in good standing without possession of a weapon, as nobody could have a weapon of such category at home.
 But the salesman felt that he was not dealing with a collector or member of a shooting club.
 He thought that this neutralization would not continue and that the weapon was going to be put back into activity.
 That's when the salesman gave the person's name to the investigators.
 The man with the Dan Wesson was called Albert Foulcher.

 In investigating this person, the gendarmes discovered that he did not have a good reputation in Mr. Meffray's environment.
 And since he had a Dan Wesson (the probable murder weapon), the investigators favoured this lead, especially since Foulcher was also an insurer and did not have professional relationships with Meffray.
 Indeed, Foulcher complained that Mr. Meffray was withdrawing clients from him to send them to other insurers and he was holding Meffray responsible for the failure of his insurance firm.
 Eventually, Foulcher threw in the towel and he became unemployed.
 It became more and more likely for the investigators that he was angry with André Meffray.
 It is then that Albert Foulcher was placed under surveillance and that he became suspect number N°1.